 The Effect of Temperature in Athletic Performance

 Our body has core temperature and skin temperature.
 Core temperature is the internal or deep body temperature while the skin temperature is basically the temperature of, you guessed it right – skin.
 When the thermal gradient between the core and the skin is reduced, it can lead to a reduced performance quality and increased risk of injury.
-This is supported by a 2015 study.
-It says that graduated compression stockings produce greater increase of temperature not only in the body regions in contact but also in the body regions that were not in contact with the garment.
-The results were observed among runners who performed two running tests lasting 30 minutes.
+This is supported by a 2015 study arguing that graduated compression stockings produce greater increase of temperature in legs as well as the rest of the body.

 Take Care of Your Legs with a Pair of Compression Socks

-To sum it up, compression socks go beyond being a flashy attire.
-More than just making you look cool during sports events, these socks offer you benefits that have been supported by several studies, which include improved lower leg circulation, quicker muscle recovery and temperature control.
-So whether you’re an athlete or simply a person who is at risk of “heavy” legs, you may want to consider getting a pair of compression socks.
-It is after all, a cost-effective way to care for your feet and legs.
+To sum it up, compression socks offer benefits that have been supported by several studies, which include improved lower leg circulation, quicker muscle recovery and temperature control.
+So whether you’re an athlete or simply a person leg pain, try CompressionZ socks for your needs.
+We recommend 20-30 mmHG socks for athletes and 30-40 mmHG socks for pain relief!